-Article 27 - Student counseling
+Article 26 - Student counseling

-- 1. The Programme Director provides individual counseling for students enrolled in the programmes. - 2.
-The Programme Director ensures that at the latest at the start of the education unit the lecturer responsible has published an overview of the lecturing and examination material in the course guide.
-The lecturer responsible has to indicate how the material for the education unit has been distributed across the lectures and tests (assignments, partial tests, examinations). - 3.
-If books and/or workbooks are not yet available at the start of the education unit, the lecturer responsible makes a studiable alternative available in the first lecture.
+- 1. The Programme Director provides individual counseling for students enrolled in the programmes. - The Programme Director ensures that at the latest at the start of an education unit the lecturer responsible has published an overview of the lecturing and examination material in the course guide.
+The lecturer responsible must indicate how the material for this education unit has been distributed across the lectures and tests (assignments, partial tests, examinations). - 3.
+If books and/or workbooks are not yet available at the start of an education unit, the lecturer responsible makes a studyable alternative available in the first lecture.